mikedijkstra/HTML5-offline-portfolio/readme.md

 # HTML5 Offline Portfolio Web App

-Easily create an offline HTML5 portfolio to take to job interviews or to show to prospective clients.
+Easily create an offline HTML5 portfolio on your iPad or iPhone to take to job interviews or to show to prospective clients.

 View the example at: [portfolio.micdijkstra.com][http://portfolio.micdijkstra.com]